 An IEP student begins at his/her own level and studies intensively at least 20 hours each week.
 Classes are organized into teams of 15 or fewer students.
 Outside of class, IEP students work in a computer learning lab, take standardized English exams, and meet one-to-one with conversation partners (native English speaking TCU students, staff or faculty members who speak with the IEP students in English and sometimes in another language known by the IEP student and being studied by the partner).

-The IEP sessions begin 11 months a year (except December).
+The IEP sessions begin January, March, May, July, August and October.
 More information on the Intensive English Program is available at iep.tcu.edu.

-William H. Koehler Center for Teaching Excellence and eLearning Initiatives
+William H. Koehler Center for Teaching Excellence

 Mission Statement